JakeSteam/blog-programming/_posts/2018-11-02-developing-android-apps-with-firebase-cloud-functions.md

 #### Usage

 This tab displays a simple chart of total invocations in a selected date range, and a link to your current quota.
-As it is essentially a repeat of the Health tab, it’s not included here!
+As it is essentially a repeat of the Health tab, it's not included here!

 ### Google Cloud Platform